Yoo Ah-in: 2018–present: International acclaim and activism

 Yoo next will star opposite Lee Byung-hun, portraying South Korean professional Go player Lee Chang-ho in The Match.
 The film is scheduled to be released on Netflix in 2023.
-He will also play unemployed man with superpower in Kang Hyeong-cheol's fantasy film Hi.5, alongside Ra Mi-ran, and star in Netflix apocalyptic drama Goodbye Earth, a work based on the novel The Fool of the End by Kōtarō Isaka, directed by Kim Jin-min.
+He will also play unemployed man with superpowers in Kang Hyeong-cheol's fantasy film Hi-Five, alongside Ra Mi-ran, and star in Netflix apocalyptic drama Goodbye Earth, a work based on the novel The Fool of the End by Kōtarō Isaka, directed by Kim Jin-min.